 Maha Canla, a Buddhist monk from the Lao Thammayut sect, wrote.
 "In Laos the division was very wide.
 It was if neither sect recognized the other as made up of Lao people.
 They were completely distinct from each other, and were always trying to get the better of each other..
 The entire Lao population was divided on the same basis, so that a young man who was an adherent of the Mahanikai could on no account marry a young woman who was an adherent of Thammayut, because their parents would not allow it.
 The trouble was the political left was aware of this weak point and they managed, by inciting the two sides and spreading evil rumors, to make the gap wider and wider."

 Over the course of many centuries, while the two Buddhist sects in Laos struggled for supremacy, the Tai Kaleun have waited to hear the Gospel for the first time.
 Today, they are still waiting.

 Prayer Points * Pray the Tai Kaleun would soon receive a powerful and culturally-relevant presentation of the Gospel.

 * Ask God to thrust forth laborers into His harvest field of Borikhamxai.

-* Pray Lao Christians would be motiv-ated to take the Gospel to the linguistically similar Tai Kaleun people. * Pray for translation of the Bible to begin in this people group's primary language.
+* Pray Lao Christians would be motiv-ated to take the Gospel to the linguistically similar Tai Kaleun people.

 In Thailand, the Kaleung inhabit the provinces of Mukdahan (Don Tan and Chanuman districts), Nakhon Phanom (Muang District) and parts of Sakhon Nakhon Province.
 The majority of Kaleung in Laos are located in the Khamkeut District of Borikhamxai Province.
 (Source: Peoples of the Buddhist World, 2004)